enasequence/read_docs/retrieval/file-download.rst

 Globus provides a more user-friendly, feature-rich directory interface for interacting with the FTP server.
-Files can be downloaded through `Globus`_ ebi#public endpoint from the '/gridftp/ena' subfolder:
+Files can be downloaded through `Globus`_ 'Shared EMBL-EBI public endpoint' endpoint from the '/gridftp/ena' subfolder:

 .. image:: images/file-download-globus.png